 By Steve Scherer and David Ljunggren

-OTTAWA (Reuters) -Bank of Canada Governor Tiff Macklem on Thursday said interest rates may not be high enough to bring inflation back down to target, sending a hawkish message after holding borrowing costs at a 22-year high a day earlier.
+OTTAWA, Sept 7 (Reuters) – Bank of Canada Governor Tiff Macklem on Thursday said interest rates may not be high enough to bring inflation back down to target, sending a hawkish message after holding borrowing costs at a 22-year high a day earlier.

-Macklem, in a speech to the chamber of commerce in Calgary, Alberta, said one possible reason for inflation staying above target was it might be taking longer for rates to work, but the other possibility “is that monetary policy is not yet restrictive enough to restore price stability.”
+In a speech to the chamber of commerce in Calgary, Alberta, Macklem said one possible reason for inflation staying above target was that it might be taking longer for rates to work, but the other possibility “is that monetary policy is not yet restrictive enough to restore price stability”.

 He added: “And unfortunately, the longer we wait, the harder it’s likely to be to reduce inflation.”